AlneX22/My_AltSchool_Journal/Second_Semester_Month[1]_CLE_520/week2-3.md

 ---

 ## 💡 What I Learned
-- I now understand that An **OS** (Operating System) is a software which acts as an interface between the end user and computer hardware.
+- I now understand that an **OS** (Operating System) is a software which acts as an interface between the end user and computer hardware.
 - And there are different categories of Operating System in computer and other devices which are:
   - **Batch Operating System**
   - **Multitasking/Time Sharing OS**